robomq/robomq.io/docs/request-reply.md

 ```

 When requests are received, it will print the message content and reply according to the reply-to property of request message.
+This time, we have set no-ack to false in `basicConsume()`.
 If reply succeeds, ACK the request message; otherwise, NACK it, so it will be re-queued.

 ```java
 while (true) {